sushmita2609/Coding-Prep/README.md

                 7 3 4 6
          Output: 6 4 3 7

- 8. Reversing string without affecting the special cherecters
+ 8. Reversing string without affecting the special characters

          Input: a?nm@6
          Output: 6?mn@a